D0tNet4Fun/Automation.TestFramework/README.md

 The test framework supports .NET Core 2.0.

 ## Test runner compatibility
-The test framework is based on Xunit.
-It works with all test runners supported by Xunit.
+The test framework works with all test runners supported by xUnit.

 There is a _known issue_ with the Resharper test runner: the tests do not show under the Summary method.
 This is being researched.